|

 is presented as a problem novel.
 Just as Scott was describing

-he was himself arranging the marriage of
+arranging the marriage of his elder son.

 Back to top

-The Bride of Lammermoor,
+The Bride of Lammermoor, ed.

-Penguin Books, 2000) lii, 346 p.
+Books, 2000) lii, 346 p.
 ISBN: 0140436561

 Based on the 1996 Edinburgh Edition (also edited

-by Alexander), reproducing the text of the novel, historical
+by Alexander), reproducing the text of the novel, historical note,

-by Kathryn Sutherland calls into question J.G.
+Kathryn Sutherland calls into question J.G.
 Lockhart's account

 of the involuntary composition of The